manisha159258-tech/Excel-Dashboard-with-DAX-Based-Analysis/README.md

 Open it in Excel Desktop
 Use slicers to filter data and explore charts interactively Refer to Sales_Quantity_DAX_Measures.txt for formulas used in the dashboard

+© 2026 Manisha Vishwakarma
+All rights reserved.
+This project may be viewed and downloaded for **personal or educational use only**.
+Commercial use or claiming it as your own is prohibited.